szymonlipinski/crunchdb-kata/IMPLEMENTATION.rst

 --------------

 The querying time depends if the size of the data (so the kind of the file and the size of potential choices).

-All the queries ask for the first one or the first three, so the data preparation is the same in all cases.
+All the current queries need to make the same kind of a sequential scan on one data file, prepare an internal data with names and counts for all the choices, and then sort and return the first one or three (I have added one more query to the list:
+``"What are the three least known music artist?"``).

+So, the algorithm is the same, the difference is just in the data.

+As you can see, for the single answer files, the times are the same, as we store exactly 6B for each answer, regardless the amount of choices.

+For the multi answer files, there is twice more work to do with bits for the singers data than for the carbrands.
+That's why there is twice the time.

 .. code-block::